rosyberti/website/_posts/2020-03-23-coronavirus-data-by-country.md

 ## A Few Notes

+Countries are listed on this page in alphabetical order.

 This page is a work in progress.
 A few things on my to-do list:

 * Find a matplotlib wiz to help me nicely style these charts.